 Description

-The small head of Massospondylus was approximately half the length of the femur.
-Numerous openings, or fenestrae, in the skull reduced its weight and provided space for muscle attachment and sensory organs.
+The small skull of Massospondylus was approximately half the length of the femur (upper thigh bone).
+Several openings, or fenestrae, in the skull reduced its weight and provided space for muscle attachment and sensory organs.
 These fenestrae were present in pairs, one on each side of the skull.
-At the front of the skull were two large, elliptical nares, which were roughly half the size of the orbits.
-The orbits were proportionally larger in Massospondylus than in related genera, such as Plateosaurus.
-The antorbital fenestrae, smaller than those seen in Plateosaurus, were situated between the eyes and the nose.
-At the rear of the skull were two more pairs of temporal fenestrae: the lateral temporal fenestrae immediately behind the eye sockets, which were shaped like an inverted "T" in Massospondylus,[9] and the supratemporal fenestrae on top of the skull.
-Small fenestrae also penetrated each mandible.[6]
-The shape of the skull is traditionally restored as wider and shorter than that of Plateosaurus, but this appearance may be due just to differential crushing experienced by the various specimens.[6]
-Some features of the skull are variable between individuals; for example, the thickness of the upper border of the orbit and the height of the posterior maxilla.
-These differences may be due to sexual dimorphism[31] or individual variation.[32]
+At the front of the skull were two large, elliptical external nares (nostrils), which were roughly half the size of the orbits (eye sockets).[8]
+The orbits of Massospondylus and some other massospondylids were proportionally larger than those of Plateosaurus.[3]: 169–171 The antorbital fenestrae, smaller than those seen in Plateosaurus, were situated between the orbits and the external nares.
+At the rear of the skull were two more pairs of temporal fenestrae: the lateral temporal fenestrae immediately behind the orbits that were shaped like an inverted "T",[11] and the supratemporal fenestrae on top of the skull.
+Small fenestrae also penetrated each mandible.[8]
+Traditionally, the skull was thought to be wider and shorter than that of Plateosaurus, but these proportions may be the result of deformation during fossilisation.[8]
+Some features of the skull are variable between individuals; for example, the thickness of the upper border of the orbits and the height of the posterior (rear) portion of the maxilla, the main tooth-bearing bone of the upper jaw.
+These differences may be due to sexual dimorphism[28] or individual variation.[29]
+A single autapomorphy (distinguishing feature) is found in the skull: the basipterygoid processes, a pair of bony extensions that braces the braincase against the palate, form an angle of ca. 35°, whereas this angle is much larger in all other basal sauropodomorphs in which it can be measured.[25]: 55 [3]: 171

-Tooth count is variable between individuals and increases with skull size.[31]
-The premaxilla shows the constant number of four teeth per side in all known skulls; however, in the maxilla, the tooth count ranges from 14 to 22.
-There are 26 teeth in each side of the lower jaw in the largest known skull.[9][31]
-The height of the teeth crowns decreases from front to back in the upper jaw, but was more or less constant in the lower jaw.[9][31]
-The lack of pronounced tooth wear and the variable height of the crowns suggests that the teeth were replaced by succeeding new ones in relatively short time intervals.[31]
-Notably, there was variation in the tooth morphology based on the position of the teeth in the jaw.[31]
-The heterodonty present in Massospondylus is greater than that present in Plateosaurus, although not as pronounced as the specialization of teeth in Heterodontosaurus.[7]
-Teeth closer to the front of the snout had round cross-sections and tapered to points, unlike the back teeth, which were spatulate and had oval cross-sections.[6][7]
+Tooth count is variable between individuals and increases with skull size.[28]
+The premaxilla, the front bone of the upper jaw, shows the constant number of four teeth per side in all known skulls.
+In the maxilla, the tooth count ranges from 14 to 22.
+There are 26 teeth in each side of the lower jaw in the largest known skull.[11][28]
+The height of the tooth crowns decreases from front to back in the upper jaw, but was more or less constant in the lower jaw.[11][28]
+The lack of pronounced tooth wear and the variable height of the crowns suggests that the tooth replacement, which in dinosaurs was continuous and lifelong, was fast.[28]
+The teeth vary in shape in different regions of the jaw.[28]
+This heterodonty is more pronounced than that present in Plateosaurus, although not as pronounced as the specialization of teeth in Heterodontosaurus.[9]
+Teeth closer to the front of the snout had round cross-sections and pointed tips, unlike the posterior teeth that were spatulate with oval cross-sections.[8][9]

-As with other early sauropodomorphs, it has been proposed that Massospondylus had cheeks.
-This theory was proposed because there are a few large holes for blood vessels on the surfaces of the jaw bones, unlike the numerous small holes present on the jaws of cheekless reptiles.
-The cheeks would have prevented food from spilling out when Massospondylus ate.[6]
-Crompton and Attridge (1986) described skulls of Massospondylus as possessing pronounced overbites and suggested the presence of a horny beak on the tip of the lower jaw to make up the difference in length and account for tooth wear on the teeth at the tip of the snout.[33]
-However, the difference in length may be a misinterpretation based on crushing in a top–bottom plane, and the possession of a beak is considered unlikely in recent studies.[9][31][34]
+As with other early sauropodomorphs, it has been proposed that Massospondylus had fleshy cheeks, as there were few but large holes for blood vessels on the surfaces of the jaw bones, unlike the numerous small holes present on the jaws of cheekless reptiles.
+The cheeks would have prevented food from spilling out when Massospondylus ate.[8]
+In 1986, Crompton and Attridge described skulls of Massospondylus as possessing pronounced overbites and suggested the presence of a horny beak on the tip of the lower jaw to make up the difference in length.[30]
+However, the difference in length may be a misinterpretation and caused by crushing of the skull in a top–bottom plane, and more recent studies consider the possession of a beak as unlikely.[11][28][31]

 Classification